 Other XCell Stealth Phones use automatic calibration when a new SIM card is inserted.

 To make operation easier, the most important monitoring and warning functions are also displayed on the start screen.
 Since the main home screen looks anonymous and like any other smartphone, simply swiping the screen will bring up all of the monitoring functions on the screen.

-Android Ultra Secure Stealth Phones – XStealth Lite and XStealth – come with a free test tool: XPing Tool.
+Android Ultra Secure Stealth Phones – XStealth Lite and XStealth – come with a test tool: XPing Tool.
 This is an Android application that was developed to test the location tracking alert and the receipt of location ping.

 ⚠️ In order to be legal for use, we have removed the location data sent back from the target phone to the sender phone along with the delivery report.
 The sender cell phone only receives a standard delivery report stating that the location ping was sent and received by the target cell phone.
 The sender telephone does not receive any location data back.

-Not compatible with other XCell stealth phones.
+Not compatible with other XCell Stealth Phones.

-All XCell stealth phones are virus, malware or spyware immune by default.
-Apps cannot be installed even by the user himself: the app installation is deactivated.
+All XCell Stealth Phones are virus, malware or spyware immune by default.
+Apps cannot be installed even by the user himself.
+The app installation is deactivated.
 Remote code execution is not possible even as a result of SIM toolkit attacks.

 At the customer’s request, the GPS module can be deactivated on both the software and hardware level.